-New and innovative 5k races are popping up every year — and more and more participants are joining in, drawn by the chance to have fun with friends, fundraise for a good cause, and meet their personal fitness goals.
+In an ever-changing race environment, new and innovative 5k races are popping up every year.
+More and more participants are joining in, drawn by the opportunity to have fun with friends, fundraise for a good cause, and meet their personal fitness goals.

-5ks are the most popular type of running event out there — and an effective way to attract people to a race with multiple distances.
-But while it might look easy to organize a 5k, there’s much more to planning one than simply mapping out the course.
+5ks are the most popular running event out there, and they’re an effective way to attract people to a relatively shorter race.
+While it might seem easy to organize, there’s much more to planning a 5k than simply mapping out the course.

-Step 1: Research other 5ks in your area
+Step 1: Look at other 5ks in your area

-You probably have a rough idea already of where you want your race to take place, so begin by getting to know the competition.
-Starting as early as possible, research other 5k events in your area, including their website and social media, and attend as many as you can.
+You probably already have a rough idea of where your race will take place, so begin by getting to know the competition.
+Starting as early as possible, research other 5k events in your area.
+Browse their website and social media, and attend as many as possible.

 Step 2: Pick a theme and a name

 Is your event charity-focused?
-Or is there a unique element, like costumes or an obstacle course, that set it apart?
+Or does a unique element, like costumes or an obstacle course, set it apart?
 Whatever the focus of your 5k, make sure it’s clear to yourself and your team.
-Once you’ve established your why, then you can brainstorm names.
+Once you’ve established the “why”, you can brainstorm names.

 Step 3: Pick your location, date, and time

-Find out who you need to talk to within your local government to confirm your location’s availability.
+Find out who you need to speak to within your local government to confirm your location’s availability.
 You’ll need to determine which permits and street closures your race will require.
-After you’ve completed the necessary paperwork and been approved, you’re ready to solidify your location, date, and race times.
+After you’ve completed the necessary paperwork and it’s approved, you’re ready to solidify your location, date, and race times.

 Step 4: Set your goals

 Nobody can organize a 5k on their own.
-A successful race takes a village of enthusiastic and happy volunteers, each one clear about their roles on the team.
-Determine early who will handle publicity, marketing, registration, check-in, traffic management, and first aid.
+A successful race takes a village of enthusiastic and happy volunteers, each clear about their team role.
+Determine who will handle publicity, marketing, registration, check-in, traffic management, and first aid early on.

-Step 7: Make sure your registration process is smooth
+Step 8: Ensure your registration process is smooth

-Make it as easy as possible for people interested in your event to register for it online, on mobile, and even in person.
-The right event management solution can help you do that, as well as answer questions you might not know the answers to if you or your team are new to race organizing.
+Make it as easy as possible for people interested in your event to register online, by mobile, and in person.
+The right event management solution can help with this process and answer any questions you might have if you or your team are new to organizing racing events.

-Step 8: Market on social media and in email
+Step 9: Market on social media and via email

-If you’re adding another race to a saturated market, you need to get creative with your marketing.
-Use email to market your race, promote it on an event discovery site, and make the most out of your social media advertising spend with contests and discount codes.
+If you’re adding another race to a saturated landscape, you need to get creative with your marketing.
+Use email to promote your race, market it on an event discovery site, and make the most of your social media advertising spend by using Eventbrite Boost.

-Sponsors are a great way to offer a post-race experience that really helps your event stand out.
-From food to recovery beverages to even sports massage or yoga classes, finding the right businesses to partner with can help you make those unique, post-event experiences happen.
+Sponsors are a great way to offer a post-race experience that helps your event stand out.
+Partnering with the right businesses, from food to recovery beverages to sports massage or yoga classes, can be a game changer.

 Step 11: Be the first one to show up on race day

-It’s going to be a hectic day of last-minute hiccups, volunteer coordinating, and hundreds of other little details.
-Make sure you’re ready to go by being the first one to show up on race day.
-You’re the race organizer, after all!
+It will be a hectic day of last-minute hiccups, volunteer coordinating, and other little details.
+Make sure you’re ready to go by being the first to arrive on race day.
+You’re the organizer, after all!

 Step 13: Clean up

-Breaking down a race is never fun.
+Breaking down a race can be a challenge.
 The excitement of setup is gone, the exhaustion of having been up since the crack of dawn is setting in, and you’ve still got three more tents to break down.
-But it’s worth it to leave city and venue officials happy and ready to welcome you back next year.
+However, leaving city and venue officials happy and ready to welcome you back next year is all worth it.

-Step 14: Say thank you with a post-race survey
+Step 14: Send your participants a post-race survey

-The only way you’ll know how to make your race better for next year is by sending out a participant survey.
-Include it as part of your “thank you for participating” email, which should be sent out within 48 hours of your event’s end.
+You’ll only know how to make your race better for next year by sending out a participant survey.
+Include it as part of your “thank you for joining us” email, which you should send out within 48 hours of the event ending.

 Step 15: Report back to sponsors

 Your sponsors are your partners and just as vital as your participants.
-Keep them in the loop by letting them know how the race did, with data from your post-race survey and any relevant demographics they’d find useful.
+Keep them in the loop by letting them know how the race went, using data from your post-race survey and any relevant demographics they’d find useful.

 Step 16: Engage participants for next year

-Saying thank you to participants, volunteers, and sponsors (in segmented communications, of course) can really help you carry the momentum over to next year’s event.
-Incentives like coupons are a great way to thank past participants and encourage them to register again.
+Saying thank you to participants, volunteers, and sponsors (in segmented communications, of course) can help you carry the momentum forward to next year’s event.
+Why not encourage them to register again with incentives like coupons?

 The race to the finish line begins with you